-Applied English 11, an integrated English course based on the Indiana Content Connectors English/Language Arts in Grades 9-10 and applicable employability skills.
-This course is a study of language, literature, composition, and communication focusing on literature with an appropriate level of complexity for each individual student.
-Students analyze, compare and evaluate a variety of classic and contemporary literature and nonfiction texts, including those of historical or cultural significance.
-Students write narratives, responses to literature, academic responses (e.g. analytical, persuasive, expository, summary), and research tasks when appropriate.
+Grade Level: 11-12 Applied English 11, an integrated English course based on the Indiana Content Connectors Course # 1006Apl English/Language Arts in Grades 9-10 and applicable employability skills.
+This course is a Applied Units: 4 Maximum study of language, literature, composition, and communication focusing on literature with an appropriate level of complexity for each individual student.
+Students analyze, compare and Counts as an E inglish/Language evaluate a variety of classic and contemporary literature and nonfiction texts, including those Arts Requirem ent for the of historical or cultural significance.
+Students write narratives, responses to literature, Certification of C Completion academic responses (e.g. analytical, persuasive, expository, summary), and research tasks when appropriate.
 Students analyze and create visual information in the form of pictures, graphs, charts and tables.
-Students write and deliver grade appropriate multimedia presentations and access online information.
+Students write and deliver grade appropriate multimedia Prerequisite: No one presentations and access online information.